Oooo, the Denver Colfax Marathon. What a doozy. Let me give you the highlights then you can really get into the nitty gritty if you want!

 LEG 1 (Miles 0-6.5)

 We start running at 6:10 am.
-I’m with Steve and Nate for maybe a mile then they go ahead, and I try to drop back and slow down.
+I’m with Steve for maybe a mile then he goes ahead, and I try to drop back and slow down.
 Several of my first miles are in the mid/high 11:00s and I know it’s going to get hot later and don’t want to fade out (which is exactly what I did).
 The first mile is a bit crowded then it thins out nicely.

 The race starts in City Park, then goes onto Colfax Street and through downtown.
 I realize my nose is running and grab my gaiter from my backpack and put it around my neck.
 It looks stupid, but I need it.
 I see an Elvis impersonator, and someone with a Taylor Swift sign (I saw so many great signs on the course!) who gives me an “in my marathon era” friendship bracelet!
 That was a really special moment for me, and I’m still wearing it (even though I am actually out of my marathon era???
 Thoughts?).